knuesel/callisto/input.typ

   return cells
 }

 // Cell selector.
-The type and keep parameters are filters applied at the end.
+The cell-type and keep parameters are filters applied at the end.
 #let cells(
   ..args,
   nb: none,
   count: "position",
   name: auto,
-  type: "all",
+  cell-type: "all",
   keep: "all",
 ) = {
   if args.named().len() > 0 {